thibaut1998e/Graph_signal_processing/README.md

 - **Optimizing the similarity indicator leads to lower MinLA costs**.
 - The **two problems are strongly correlated**: improvements in one often translate to the other.

-You can see bellow an exemple of spectrogram with optimal solution for similarit indicator
+You can see bellow an exemple of spectrogram with optimal solution for similarity indicator

 ![best](spectrogram_best_perm_similarity.PNG)